 What Are Prosthetic Sockets Made Of?

-Today’s prosthetic sockets are made from modern plastic and silicone materials as they offer a good mixture of comfort and functionality for the patient.
+Today’s prosthetic sockets are made of modern plastic and silicone materials as they offer a good mixture of comfort and functionality for the patient.
 It’s also common to see materials such as aluminum, stainless steel, carbon, and titanium in prosthetic connective componentry.
 The use of these materials is relatively new as more research and technology help to modernize and improve the prosthetic socket design.
-Some of the first transfemoral sockets were made from wood and leather.
+Some of the first lower-limb sockets were made from wood and leather.

 How Do Prosthetic Sockets Work?

 During the fitting process, you’ll work directly with a prosthetist to create a check (test) socket.
 This is a clear socket that helps the prosthetist understand if any areas cause too much pressure or redness.
 If you try your check socket and you are having issues with its comfortability or wearability, it can easily be modified to better suit the shape of your limb.
 The prosthetic socket shouldn’t just fit properly, but also have adequate load transmission to ensure stability and control for the patient.

 While there are different options when it comes to prosthetic socket types, most use the PTB SC (Patellar Tendon Bearing Supracondylar) socket for lower-limb amputations.
 With this type of design, the weight bearing takes place at the patellar tendon which is located underneath the patella.
 This is often used across the world as the most basic design for fitting medium and long stumps.
 One upside to this type of socket is that the design doesn’t result in blood circulation problems or atrophy.

 Other types of prosthetic sockets used in prosthetic design: